 You can pull in data for as many or as few fields as you want.
 Decide which one you would like to set up first.

 2. Create a Ticket Field in Freshdesk

 In Freshdesk, go to Admin (the gear icon) > Ticket Fields.

 Click the “T” text icon (“Single Line Text”).

 Fill in the label spaces.
 We recommend using the title from ChannelReply (e.g. “Item Title”).
 Only agents will see this, so you can enter the same label in both spots.
 Then click “DONE.”

 You can create as many ticket fields as you want while you’re here.
 In this example, we’ve created the following fields: Item Title, Customer Full Name, and SKU.

 Now go back to ChannelReply and refresh your browser.
 Then click on any of the drop-down menus and you’ll see the label you just created as an option.

 Match the label to the appropriate custom field.
-For example, if you just created an “eBay item title” field in Freshdesk, select it under “Title for eBay item title.”
+For example, if you just created an “Item Title” field in Freshdesk, select it under “Item Title.”

 Repeat for any other fields you have created.
 Finally, scroll down and click Save.